Phratry: Procedures and institutions

+Decline

 Around 250 BCE, the extant references to phratries decrease quite a bit.
 From 250 BCE to 150 BCE the only surviving references to phratries are citizenship grants that enroll new citizens in a phratry, but it is not clear whether that means that phratries were still heavily active.
 Those same new citizens were also enrolled in phylai, which had been essentially dormant for centuries, although they technically still existed.
 After 150 BCE, citizenship grants no longer include enrollment in phratries, demes or phylai.
 Scholars believe that the decline of phratries is related to the decline in importance of Athenian citizenship.
 As Athens lost both its empire and its independence, the importance of tightly controlling Athenian citizenship and the benefits associated with citizenship heavily decreased.
 As phratries were tightly linked to eligibility for citizenship and participation in the duties of citizenship, it is thought that they declined as a result.
 Another related and complementary theory is that citizenship became more tightly linked to military service rather than descent, which had a similar effect on the phratries and their ceremonies of scrutiny and induction.

-Anthropology

-In anthropology, the Greek term is used to describe a unilineal descent group composed of a number of supposedly related clans which each retain their separate identities, but each feels some sort of special identity to the others within its phratry.
-A phratry may be formed when a clan grows so large that it splits up without losing their original (identity) connection.

-Among Native Americans, a phratry is often identified by a nature sign.
-In some cultures, such as the Tlingit, and the Lenape, intermarriage between phratries was mandated.

-Traditionally, the social organisation of Marind-anim, a tribal group in southern Irian in the island of New Guinea, is based on exogamic phratries (Marind term boan).